-Section 2.

-The order of business may be altered or suspended at any meeting by majority of the Active Members present or represented by proxy.

-ARTICLE XI - LEGAL COUNSEL
+VIII - LEGAL COUNSEL

-Legal Counsel may be retained as approved by the Board of Directors.
+Legal Counsel may be retained as approved by the Board.

-ARTICLE XII - FISCAL YEAR
+ARTICLE IX - FISCAL YEAR

-The fiscal year of the Corporation shall be from January 1 to December 31.
+The fiscal year of the Association shall be from July 1 to June 30.

-ARTICLE XIII - LIABILITY
+ARTICLE X - LIABILITY

-Nothing herein shall constitute members of the Corporation as partners for any purpose.
-No member, officer, director, agent or employee of this Corporation shall be liable for the acts or failure to act on the part of any other member, officer, director, agent or employee of the Corporation.
-Nor shall any member, officer, director, agent, employee or member notwithstanding any provision of lay imposing such liability; provided, however, that this provision shall not eliminate or limit the liability of an officer or director (I) for any breach of the officer=s, director=s, agent=s, employee=s or member=s duty of loyalty to the corporation or it=s members, (ii) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, or (iii) for any transaction from which the officer, director, agent, employee or member derived an improper personal benefit.
-The corporation shall indemnify any member, officer, director, agent or employee from any loss sustained by him in the good faith course of his duties.
+Nothing herein shall constitute members of the Association as partners for any purpose.
+No member, officer, director, agent, or employee of this Association shall be liable for the acts or failure to act on the part of any other member, officer, director, agent, or employee of the Association.
+Nor shall any member, officer, director, agent, employee or member notwithstanding any provision of law imposing such liability; provided, however, that this provision shall not eliminate or limit the liability of an officer or director (I) for any breach of the officer’s, director’s, agent’s, employee’s or member’s duty of loyalty to the Association or its members, (ii) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, or (iii) for any transaction from which the officer, director, agent, employee or member derived an improper personal benefit.
+The Association shall indemnify any member, officer, director, agent, or employee from any loss sustained by him in the good faith course of his duties.

-ARTICLE XIV - DISSOLUTION
+ARTICLE XII - DISSOLUTION

 Section 1.
+Dissolution

-The Corporation may be dissolved by the vote of a majority of its Active Members legally qualified to vote at any duly called meeting of the Corporation, provided that such proposed dissolution shall have been set forth in the notice of such meeting and submitted in writing to each member at least thirty (30) days before the date of the meeting.
+The Association may be dissolved by the vote of a majority of its Active Members legally qualified to vote at any duly called meeting of the Association, provided that such proposed dissolution shall have been set forth in the notice of such meeting and submitted in writing to each member at least thirty (30) days before the date of the meeting.

 Section 2.
+Successor

-In the event of dissolution of the Corporation, its net assets after payment of all outstanding debts and expenses shall be paid over to any successor organization, or, if there be none, all such net assets shall be distributed to any successor organization or, if there be none, to any non-profit organization sympathetic with the purpose of the New England Pest Management Association.
+In the event of dissolution of the Association, its net assets after payment of all outstanding debts and expenses shall be paid over to any successor organization, or, if there be none, all such net assets shall be distributed to any successor organization or, if there be none, to any non-profit organization similar to the purpose of the Association.

-ARTICLE XV - AMENDMENTS
+ARTICLE XII - AMENDMENTS

-These by-laws may be amended or repealed in whole or in part by the votes of 2/3 of the active members of the Corporation attending any duly called meeting of the Corporation, or represented by written proxy pursuant to Article VII, Section 7 provided that the proposed change shall have been set forth in the notice of such meeting and mailed, first call, postage prepaid to each member at least ten (10) days before the date of the meeting.
-Any changes in these by-laws shall take effect on the first day of the month following their approval.
+These Bylaws may be amended or repealed in whole or in part by the votes of 2/3 of the active members of the Association attending any duly called meeting of the Association, or represented by written proxy pursuant to Article V, Section 7 provided that the proposed change shall have been set forth in the notice of such meeting in accordance with applicable law and the Association’s policies and procedures.
+Any changes in these Bylaws shall take effect on the first day of the month following their approval.